Amazon CEO Jeff Bezos Becomes 2nd Richest Person – Who’s The First?

 Jeff Bezos, the CEO of Amazon, used to be the fourth richest person in the world.
 On March 29, 2017, thanks to a boost to Amazon stock, Jeff Bezos’ net worth shot up an extra $1.5 billion, adding to the already $8.7 billion he had added already this year.
-That net increase of $10.2 billion, combined with a slight loss by Warren Buffet, propelled Bezos to the number 2 spot on the Bloomberg Billionaires Index.
+That net increase of $10.2 billion, combined with a slight loss by Warren Buffet, propelled Bezos to the nNo.
+2 spot on the Bloomberg Billionaires Index.
 Bezos’ net worth is now calculated at $75.6 billion, just edging Buffet out by $700 million.
 He also soared past Amancio Ortega, founder of Inditex S.A., whose net worth is $74.3 billion.
 Ortega holds the distinction of being the wealthiest person in Europe.

 The bump in Amazon’s stock came after the online retailer announced plans to buy Souq.com.
 Souq.com is an English-Arabic online shopping platform and the largest e-commerce site in the Arab world.
-It is based in Dubai, and was the brainchild of Ronaldo Mouchawar.
+It is based in Dubai and was the brainchild of Ronaldo Mouchawar.
 Souq.com was founded in 2005 as an auction site and made the jump to e-commerce in 2011.
 The new subsidiary of Amazon delivers to the UAE, Bahrain, Kuwait, Oman, Qatar, and Saudi Arabia.

 Bezos’ $10.2 billion gain was the third largest so far this year.
 It lagged a bit behind Facebook founder Mark Zuckerberg’s $11.4 billion increase and far behind Chinese delivery billionaire Wang Wei, who gained $18.4 billion.